Charlie-Walsh/milestone-project-2/README.md

 * .appChild() was not working due to a null value.
     * Had my js script linked in the head of my index.html, which meant it was loading before the HTML existed.
 I could either use defer to correct this or move the script to the bottom of the page.
 I decided to move the script to avoid any further issues.
+* Having fixed the bug above it has moved into the jest testing suite.
+    * I can find no solution to this in what amounts to about 12hrs of searching and speaking to two tutors.
+It is preventing me from making further unit test with jest as the appendChild is within the lynchpin function of the game.
+I will have to test manually with console.logs from now on.

  <hr>